How To Discuss Failures & Weaknesses In MBA Essays [Ellin Lolis’ Top Tips]

 “I was humbled when…” (100 words or fewer)”

-Like INSEAD, Ross wants to know how you reacted at a time things did not go exactly as you planned.
+Like INSEAD, Ross wants to know how you reacted at a time when things did not go exactly as you planned.
 Learning from a past failure would be a good choice for this prompt.

 Tip #5: Nobody is Perfect!